Unveiling Gender Dynamics in Introductory Physics Labs: Materials Methods

 To achieve a comprehensive perspective on students’ engagement and attitudes toward laboratory activities, the research methodology integrated both systematic observation and survey-based data collection.
 A structured observational protocol was implemented to systematically capture student engagement during laboratory activities.
-The primary instructor conducted real-time, in-person observations throughout each lab session, employing a cyclic approach in which each group was observed at approximately 20-minute intervals.
-For each observation, the instructor recorded whether individual students were actively participating in specific tasks, such as setting up laboratory equipment, collecting experimental data, taking notes, performing calculations, plotting graphs, and engaging in group discussions related to the experiment.
-Observations were designed to be minimally intrusive, allowing students to interact naturally without disruption.
+The primary instructor conducted real-time, in-person observations using a cyclic, momentary-time-sampling approach.
+Each lab section included five to six groups, and the observer rotated among them in a fixed sequence.
+Observations of each group were intentionally brief—typically lasting 1–2 minutes—before the instructor moved on to the next group.
+This procedure allowed all groups to be observed approximately every 18–20 minutes without missing engagement opportunities in other groups.
+Each lab session lasted approximately two hours, providing multiple observation cycles per group.
+While this method does not capture every moment of interaction, it provides a representative sample of engagement across all groups and tasks over the duration of the lab.
+The brief nature of observation also helped ensure that the instructor’s presence remained minimally intrusive, allowing students to work naturally.
+The decision to use in-person observation instead of video recording was made to comply with institutional review board protocols concerning student privacy and to avoid the potential for increased anxiety or altered behavior among participants that a permanent recording might cause.
+For each observation, the instructor recorded whether individual students were actively participating in specific task categories, such as setting up laboratory equipment, collecting experimental data, taking notes, performing calculations, plotting graphs, and engaging in group discussions related to the experiment.
 Data were collected for three representative experiments—Gas Laws, Heat Engine, and Mapping Electric Potential—chosen for their alignment with key Physics II concepts and their capacity to foster active student involvement over the course of nearly two-hour sessions.
-For each student, the time spent on each task across the three experiments was averaged to generate an individual engagement profile, and these data were subsequently aggregated by gender to facilitate comparative analysis.
-To illustrate patterns in participation, the distributions of average times were displayed graphically using histograms, which provided a straightforward basis for comparing male and female students.
-In addition, independent-samples t-tests were applied to determine whether any differences between groups reached statistical significance.
+For each student, the proportion of observation points at which they were engaged in any of the defined activity categories was averaged across the three experiments to create an overall participation percentage.
+These percentages were aggregated by gender for subsequent comparative analysis.
+Participation distributions were visualized with histograms, and independent-samples \(t-\)tests were used to assess whether group differences were statistically significant.